mguleryuz/foundry/memory-bank/activeContext.md

 - **Versioning Strategy**: Contracts are versioned (v1) to allow for future upgrades
 - **Interface Separation**: Clear separation between interfaces and implementations
-- **Access Control**: Using whitelist pattern for minting/burning permissions
+- **Access Control**: Using whitelist pattern for minting/burning permissions and presale management
+- **Dynamic Pricing Model**: Token distribution and contribution requirements are calculated dynamically based on total tokens and whitelist data
+- **Multi-Currency Support**: Presale can accept ETH or any ERC20 token as payment

 ### Technical Considerations

 - **Gas Optimization**: Need to ensure efficient gas usage in all operations
 - **Security**: Access controls must be properly implemented and tested
 - **Multi-network Support**: Contracts should work identically across different networks
+- **View Function Limitations**: Need to ensure that view functions don't emit events since they can't modify state

 ### Open Questions

-1. What specific pre-sale mechanics should be implemented in PreSaleOrchestrator_v1?
+1. What specific presale incentives should be implemented for different package types?
-2. Should there be time-based restrictions on the pre-sale process?
+2. Should there be vesting periods after token distribution?
-3. What vesting or distribution mechanisms are needed for token distribution?
+3. What mechanisms should be in place to handle edge cases like underfunded presales?